Duple and quadruple metre

-Duple time is common in many styles including the polka, notorious for its obvious "oom-pah" duple feel.
+Duple time is common in many styles including the polka, well known for its obvious "oom-pah" duple feel.
 Compare to the waltz.

 Quadruple metre

 Quadruple metre (also quadruple time) is a musical metre characterized in modern practice by a primary division of 4 beats to the bar, usually indicated by 4 in the upper figure of the time signature, with 4/4 (common time, also notated as common-time) being the most common example.

 Shown below are a simple and a compound quadruple drum pattern.